chenyiran0599/HiSpatialCluster/README.md

 Install cudatoolkit in Python with Anaconda: conda insall -c numba cudatoolkit=8.0(if with CUDA 8.0)

-Or install with unofficial binaries for python extension packages to avoid compile llvmlite
+Or install with unofficial binaries for python extension packages to avoid compiling llvmlite

 ## Toolbox Note